liamgilbey/ggwaffle/README.md

 ## Description
 ggwaffle is designed to work in a very similar way to the original [waffle package](https://github.com/hrbrmstr/waffle), while being slightly closer to the workflow of a standard ggplot graphic.
 Consequently, it is a little more verbose.

-Currently all ability to use FontAwesome icons or similar is unavailable.

 ## Installation
 Currently only available through github:
 ```r